nervjack2/Speech-SSL-FFN-Analysis/README.md

 # Speech-SSL-FFN-Analysis

-## Example of Generate Property-Sp/ecific Keys for Gender
+## Example of Generate Property-Specific Keys for Gender
 1. Copy modified files in s3prl/upstream into original s3prl
 2. Generate property-specific keys for gender
   ```